Welcome

 At this point a chilling cold and frequent cough shook me

-Wherefore, having been restored, I give you the greatest thanks
+Wherefore, having been restored, I offer you most grateful thanks

-And I no longer pray, if I shall receive the horrible works
+And now I am quite happy, if I touch the horrible works

-of Sestius, but that the cold bring a head cold and cough
+of Sestius, that the cold bring a chill and a cough

 © copyright 13-4-1998 by Dmitry Meyersson